 VIDEO EXCLUSIVE: Jack O’Connell & Laura Dern On ‘Trial By Fire,’ Capital Punishment

-The pair talked to uInterview Founder Erik Meers exclusively about the film and their characters.
+The pair talked to uInterview Founder Erik Meers exclusively about the film and its characters.
 O’Connell, who previously starred in the British drama series Skins and in films like Unbroken, plays a real-life man named Cameron Todd Wellington in his new film.
 Wellington was falsely accused of an arson-related triple homicide in 1992.
 Dern plays Elizabeth Gilbert who becomes an ally of sorts to Wellington, as she seeks to help the death row inmate prove his innocence over the course of his many years on death row.

 “A lot of it could be found within the writing between real-life Todd and real-life Elizabeth,” 28-year-old O’Connell explained.
 “So it was kind of a well of information, that was very beneficial.”